wikiti/beautiful-jekyll/_posts/2016-11-24-javascript-handle-bytes-sizes.md

 ---
 layout: post
 published: false
-title: 'Javascript: handle bytes sizes'
+title: 'Javascript: Handle bytes sizes'
+date: '2016-11-24 12:45'
+subtitle: Because bytes are too small
 ---
 Imagine that you're using bytes sizes in your javascript code.
 For example, handling files.
 Most libraries use bytes as the common unit to manage sizes.
 However, what if you want to *humanize* those values into your view?
 Instead of printing *1234567899 Bytes*, you should print **1,23 GigaBytes**.